 UI text style guidelines

-These guidelines provide a quick reference for anyone who writes user interface (UI) text at Splunk.
-The purpose of UI text is to help users achieve their goals by guiding them through the product interface.
+The purpose of user interface (UI) text is to help users achieve their goals by guiding them through the product interface.
+The guidelines on this page are for anyone who writes UI text at Splunk.

 Much of the guidance for Splunk documentation and UI text overlaps.
 If you can't find the guidance you're looking for in the UI text style guidelines, use the guidance provided in other sections of the Splunk Style Guide.